nikomayra/rtc-nb/frontend/README.md

 5. **Error Boundaries**: Proper error handling at each layer
 6. **Clean Disconnection**: Proper cleanup of WebSocket connections
 7. **State Consistency**: Immediate UI updates with proper error handling
+8. **Optimized Rendering**: Use of React.memo and useCallback to minimize renders
+9. **Session Persistence**: Channel session saved in sessionStorage

 ## Future Improvements